 Writing effective blog posts is a skill you can learn.
 Your job as a writer is twofold.
 Get people to be interested enough to read what you write to stay engaged and coming back for more every time you publish a new post.

-12 Editing Tips to Become a Better Blogger
+12 Editing Tips to Become

 - Encourage and empower – don’t lecture.
 Add emotion and enthusiasm to your writing.
 Bored readers will leave quickly.